Udgin/blog/blog.md

 * Run created bot by command `node index.js`
 * You should be able to see a bot in Discord at your server.
 Write 'ping' to the bot.
 The answer should be 'pong'.

 Well done!
-You created your Discrod bot!
+You created your Discord bot!
 Thank you.

 Here is a simple rss bot for discord: